fadushin/esp8266/micropython/uhttpd/README.md

 ### Frozen Bytecode (recommended)

 For production applications, it is recommended to freeze the `uhttpd` bytecode to your firmware image.
-The step-by-step details for building micropython firmware images is outside of the scope of this document, but essentially, all you need to do is:
+The step-by-step details for building micropython firmware images are outside of the scope of this document, but essentially, all you need to do is:

 * Copy (or symlink) the `uhttpd` python modules to the `modules` directory of your `micropython/esp8266` directory
 * Build and deploy your firmware image as described in the [micropython](https://github.com/micropython/micropython/tree/master/esp8266) instructions